yossisaydof/SoftwareProject/README.md

 ## :outbox_tray: Output
 The algorithm creates an output file describing the clusters within the graph.
 The first value represents the total number of identified clusters.
 The second represents the number of nodes in the first cluster, followed by the indices of these nodes, in increasing order.
 The next value is the number of nodes in the second cluster, followed by their indices, and so on up to the last cluster.

+## :arrow_forward: Execution Instructions:
+The program is compiled using the command:<br />

+    make
+Then, to run the program use the command:<br />

+    ./cluster input_file.in output_file.out
+This will create a new file named 'output_file.out' containing the output.